 The presence of free surface boundaries of complex liquids in microscale occur in many different situations, such as continuous coating process of a substrate, fluid displacement flows inside small passages and porous materials, flow of emulsions and complex dispersions and two-phase flows in microfluidics devices.
 That is the focus of our research.

 Research on these aspects are challenging.
 The complex structure of the liquid may lead to non-linear behavior of the fluid when sheared or extended.
-Indeed, they can depart substantially from Newtonian behavior at the strain rates they suffer in these small scale flows.
+Indeed, they can depart substantially from Newtonian behavior at the strain rates they suffer in these small-scale flows.
 The presence of the free boundaries (liquid/air and liquid/deformable solid interfaces) leads to strong non-linearities on the flow.
-The applications of the different research projects are focused on coating processes, flow of complex liquids through porous materials, microfluidics and microencapsulation, and emulsion formation and stability.
+The geometry of the flows is only a fraction of a millimeter (microscale) and capillary effects are usually very important in all the situations.

-The activities have been developed with collaboration and financial support from different industries in Brazil (Petrobras, 3M, Repsol-Sinopec Brasil, Chevron Brasil, Statoil Brasil, Shell), USA (3M, Dow Chemicals) and Japan (Fuji Photo Film); and from Brazilian government research funding agencies (CNPq, FINEP and FAPERJ).
+The activities have been developed with collaboration and financial support from different industries in Brazil (Petrobras, 3M, Repsol-Sinopec Brasil, Equinor Brasil, Shell Brasil), USA (3M, Dow Chemicals) and Asia (Fuji Photo Film, Nippon Steel Corporation, Samsung); and from Brazilian government research funding agencies (CNPq, FINEP, ANP and FAPERJ).